eugenetaan/FB-Messenger-Script-/readme.md

 ## Description ##
 This is a script using selenium to broadcast messages through a FB Page to a list of relevant customers.
 Selenium was used for the script as there is no relevant API available for messenger broadcast at the time of development.

+The general flow of events would look like
+Broadcast Request (Customer Service/Success) -->  Generation and cleaning of CSVs --> Broadcast --> Post Broadcast Updates

-The script is split into 2 parts, generation of processed CSV and broadcasting.
+The script will be used for 2 parts, generation of processed CSVs and broadcasting.

-In order to execute this broadcast smoothly, you should have a fair understanding of python and selenium, as well as pandas.
-Also a basic understanding of HTML, CSS structure is good to have but not neccessary

-If unsure please read the code or google / read documentation.

-For equipment a windows machine would be better as the windows version of the code is able to directly control the GUI while Mac version clicks on coordinates on the screen, Hence for different macs coordinates will need to be rewritten.

-Both OS can run the same script using the OS variable in the variables file.

-#### Required Libraries (not in Python Standard Library) ####
-* pandas
-* selenium
-* qrcode
-* PyAutoIt (Windows) - Comment out import statement if using Mac
-* PyAutoGui (Mac)

-### Pre Broadcast ###
+### Broadcast Request ###
 Customer Success / Service and Marketing will generally be contacting you to broadcast.
 Theres a excel sheet for them to fill up and for you to update namely, Merchant Broadcasting Requests.

-### Generation of CSVs ###
+### Generation and cleaning of CSVs ###
 For generation of CSVs you would want to use the csv_processing file and the variables file.
 Firstly, query the list of customers from the AImazing Database and download it as a csvs.
 Do take note that for merchants with different outlets eg. Whaletea you will need to query and download multiple csvs.